This post was originally published as part of the 40 Day Herbalist Blog Challenge. You can read all of the posts from the Challenge here.

 Crataegus laevigata or C. monogyna

-This herb can become large - up to 30 feet tall and wid0e - and as it’s name suggests it does have thorns.
+This herb can become large - up to 30 feet tall and wide - and as it’s name suggests it does have thorns.
 It was traditionally used to make hedges.
 The seeds can be a little tricky to start because they can take up to two years in the right conditions to germinate.
 If you want to grow a hawthorn it may be better to start with a seedling.
 They aren’t picky about soil and can be grown in sun or part shade.
 Ornamental varieties are common, but may or may not have the herbal characteristics found in the originals.
-It usually bears a heavy crop of berries every fall that are best harvested after first frost (for best flavor).
+It usually bears a heavy crop of berries every fall that are harvested after first frost (for best flavor).
 Here’s a quick guide to growing hawthorn.

 I saved one of my favorites for last!
-Witch hazel is a medium sized shrub that gets around 15 feet tall, but what’s really lovely about it is the unusual flowers that bloom in late winter before anything else - and they are fragrant.
+Witch hazel is a medium sized shrub that gets around 15 feet tall, but what’s really lovely about it is the unusual flowers that bloom in late winter before anything else - and they are fragrant!
 Like most of the other plants on today’s list it does fine in either full sun or part shade and likes the soil to be moist but well drained.
 You can read more about this enchanting plant here.

 Did you know that there are probably trees with herbal uses all around you?
 My articles a February Tree Walk and The Giving Trees talk about trees that you might be able to find in your own backyard or walk through your neighborhood!
 Winter is actually one of my favorite times to get better acquainted with trees because it allows things like bark textures, growing habits, and bud shapes to come into sharp focus and add a deeper level of knowledge about the tree than simply being able to identify the leaves.
 If you live in Georgia, a trip to the Myrtle Hill Cemetery in Rome during February is a great idea.
-There are many different trees- including ginkgo, juniper, and tulip poplar- that are clearly marked so you can spend time getting familiar with what they look like.
+There are many different trees- including ginkgo, juniper, and tulip poplar- that are clearly marked with tags so you can spend time getting familiar with what they look like.
 For your mission today, try to make time in the coming week to explore your neighborhood, a local botanical garden, or other place where you can observe trees.
 Pick two or three trees that you hope to find and research their characteristics online.
 Plan to take along your camera or snap pics with your phone when you go so you can compare your finds with a field guide back home.

 All the best,